markwylde/udp-responder/README.md

 It can validate a message was sent untampered at a certain time by using SHA256 hashing.

-## How to use
-The library is a class and therefore should be used to create a new object

-### UdpResponder
 The `UdpResponder` class can take the following options

 Property       | Description                                           | Type                | Required | Default